By Barb Grady

 Children come into this world with the capacity to feel the same emotions that we do as adults.
 By the end of the first year, children usually have displayed the primary emotions of joy, fear, anger, sadness, disgust, and surprise.
 The secondary emotions such as embarrassment, empathy, envy, pride, shame, and guilt appear later when the child has reached a higher level of cognitive development.
 Young children have a well-developed set of emotional responses by the time they reach the preschool period.
 These responses come from feelings children have within themselves about other people, things, and events in the environment.

 Children can do one of three things with these feelings: express them, repress them, or release them.
 Holding feelings inside (repression) is not mentally or physically healthy.
 It is important that children (and adults) have opportunities and methods for expressing their feelings.
 They also need to know that having feelings is normal and that feelings aren’t right or wrong.
-Adults in our culture often deny their feelings and may lead children to hold their feelings in check
+Adults in our culture often deny their feelings and may lead children to hold their feelings in check.
+Dealing with emotions is an important part of parenting and working with young children.
+Adults must be aware that children have different experiences that shape their individual emotional reactions and behaviors and be prepared to act accordingly.

 In our efforts to protect children from painful emotions, we may deprive them of the opportunity to develop a means to cope with those emotions.
 For example, my daughter had a hamster that she loved very much.
 When this hamster died, I was tempted to go out and replace it before she found out, but I realized that she had a right to feel the experience of loss.
 My daughter was devastated (which broke my heart) for a while, but she was supported through this process and learned how to handle those feelings.
 By allowing her to mourn her hamster, it will help her when the time comes to face the loss of a friend or a family member.
 She was also able to work through her feelings about death and dying.